FyveFourOh/ActiveOfficerDisplay/README.md

 ### Installation

-1. Clone the repo into your resource folder
+1. Clone the repo into your resource folder or download it from the releases
    ```sh
    git clone https://github.com/FyveFourOh/ActiveOfficerDisplay.git
    ```